villagecomputing/superpipe/docs/index.md

 You can get pretty far by optimizing your prompts, trying smaller models, or changing various parameters of your pipeline.
 However, optimizing each piece in isolation isn't enough. <u>_Pipelines need to be optimized end-to-end_</u>.

-**Problem 3: You need to monitor my pipeline in production and improve it over time**
+**Problem 3: You need to monitor your pipeline in production and improve it over time**

 Once your pipeline is serving production traffic, you still need to know how it's doing.
 Data and models drift over time.
 As cheaper, faster and better models come out, you need to easily try them and swap them out when it makes sense.